nwtime/ntpwww/content/en/archives/4.2.6-series/howto.md

 <dt><tt>startup</tt></dt>

-<dd>The association has just been mobilized.
-The driver may allocate a private structure and open the device(s) required.</dd>
+The association has just been mobilized.
+The driver may allocate a private structure and open the device(s) required.

 <dt><tt>shutdown</tt></dt>

-<dd>The association is about to be demobilized.
-The driver should close all device(s) and free private structures.</dd>
+The association is about to be demobilized.
+The driver should close all device(s) and free private structures.

 <dt><tt>receive</tt></dt>

-<dd>A timecode string is ready for retrieval using the <tt>refclock_gtlin()</tt> or <tt>refclock_gtraw()</tt> routines and provide clock updates.</dd>
+A timecode string is ready for retrieval using the <tt>refclock_gtlin()</tt> or <tt>refclock_gtraw()</tt> routines and provide clock updates.

 <dt><tt>poll</tt></dt>

-<dd>Called at poll timeout, by default 64 s.
-Ordinarily, the driver will send a poll sequence to the radio as required.</dd>
+Called at poll timeout, by default 64 s.
+Ordinarily, the driver will send a poll sequence to the radio as required.

 <dt><tt>timer</tt></dt>

-<dd>Called once per second.
+Called once per second.
 This can be used for housekeeping functions.
-In the case with pulse-per-second (PPS) signals, this can be used to process the signals and provide clock updates.</dd>
+In the case with pulse-per-second (PPS) signals, this can be used to process the signals and provide clock updates.

 The receive routine retrieves a timecode string via serial or parallel port, PPS signal or other means.
 It decodes the timecode in days, hours, minutes, seconds and nanoseconds and checks for errors.
 It provides these data along with the on-time timestamp to the <tt>refclock_process</tt> routine, which saves the computed offset in a 60-sample circular buffer.
 On occasion, either by timeout, sample count or call to the poll routine, the driver calls <tt>refclock_receive</tt> to process the circular buffer samples and update the system clock.